Legion-Expansion/Legion-Expansion/README.md

 HOTFIX-x.x.x - a critical fix for a current release; forks from MASTER and merged into MASTER and BALANCE

-RELEASE-x.x.x - a version; fixes prior to release are done in this branch; forks from BALANCE and merged into MASTER and BALANCE

 ### Units

 Vanilla units with `buildable_types` must be adjusted to ignore `Custom1`.